A modern take on a furniture piece with a charming history.

 A credenza is a piece of furniture that became very fashionable during the second half of the 19th century.
 Often made of a burnished and polished wood decorated with marquetry.
 Originally in Italian the name meant belief.
-This was because in the 16th century the act of credenza was the tasting of food and drinks by a servant for a lord or for another important person.
-By tasting it they made sure the food was not poisoned.
-The name passed then to the room where the act took place, then to the furniture.
+This was because, in the 16th century, the act of credenza was tasting food and drinks by a servant for a lord or another important person.
+By tasting it, they made sure the food was not poisoned.
+The name passed then to the room where the act occurred, then to the furniture.